-- 5.1 Land use designations are shown on Map XX-6 Land Use Structure Plan.
-Land use designations will be confirmed during the Precinct Plan process as further outlined in Section 13 of this Secondary Plan. - 5.2 The land use policies and development criteria for land use designations found in Chapter 'XX' of the Official Plan will apply.
-The following policies also apply and in the case of any conflict, the policies in the Secondary Plan will prevail. - Livable and healthy communities in the Heritage Heights Secondary Plan Area will be premised on the basis of the following land use objectives: - a) A balanced mix of uses that promote walkability and support a vibrant and active main street corridor; - b) Neighbourhoods designed around key focal points and structural elements such as neighbourhood parks, schools and key intersections. - c) A connected network of green spaces and natural heritage areas. - d) Local serving retail opportunities as part of the street related retail/commercial uses main streets, key transit corridors and gateways, making them accessible to pedestrians and cyclists. - 5.4 Office uses are encouraged to locate in Mixed Use Areas near higher order transit.
-Office uses are also encouraged in the lands designated Employment Areas. - 5.5 Mixed Use Areas - 5.5.1 Significant residential and non-residential intensification in the form of mixed use, pedestrian-friendly development will be focused within the Central Precinct on lands designated Mixed Use Areas A in Map XX-6 Land Use Structure Plan. - 5.5.2 Major retail development is not permitted in Mixed Use Areas.
-New major retail development may be considered on lands designated Employment Areas on properties fronting Mayfield Avenue in accordance with the policies of the Official Plan, as well as the policies governing Public Realm, Minimum Density and Built Form in this Plan. - 5.5.3 The provision of single-use residential or retail development will be limited in Mixed Use Areas.
+- 6.1 Land use designations are shown on Map 52-6 Land Use Structure.
+Ancillary neighbourhood related land uses, such as school sites, neighbourhood parks, places of worship and local retail will be confirmed during the Precinct Plan process as further outlined in Section 13 of this Secondary Plan. - 6.2 Livable and healthy communities in the Heritage Heights Secondary Plan Area will be premised on the basis of the following land use objectives: - 6.2.1 A balanced mix of uses that promote walkability and support a vibrant and active main street corridor; - 6.2.2 Neighbourhoods designed around key focal points and structural elements such as neighbourhood parks, schools and key intersections. - 6.2.3 A connected network of green spaces and natural heritage areas. - 6.2.4 Local serving retail opportunities as part of the street related retail/commercial uses main streets, key transit corridors and gateways, making them accessible to pedestrians and cyclists. - 6.3 Office uses are encouraged to locate in Mixed Use Areas near higher order transit.

+Office uses are also encouraged in Employment Area designations within the Innovation Precinct. - 6.3.1 Mixed Use Areas

-5.5.4 At-grade street-related commercial and service uses will be encouraged as accessory uses to a main use in multi-storey buildings in all Mixed Use Areas.
-Commercial uses will be required at-grade in certain locations, as shown on Map XX-6: Land Use Structure Plan.
-Active at-grade commercial uses will be designed in accordance with the Built Form and Urban Design policies of this Plan and Section XX the Official Plan.
+- a) Significant residential and non-residential intensification in the form of mixed use, pedestrian-friendly development will be focused within the Central Precinct on lands designated Mixed Use Areas A in Map 52-6 - Land Use Structure. - b) The provision of suburban single-detached residential and stand-alone retail development will be prohibited in Mixed Use Areas.
+Ancillary retail and service uses are encouraged to be at grade to encourage active and complete streets. - c) At-grade street-related commercial and service uses will be encouraged as accessory uses to a main use in multi-storey buildings in all Mixed Use Areas.
+Commercial uses will be required at-grade in certain locations, as shown on Map 52-6: Land Use Structure.
+Active at-grade commercial uses will be designed in accordance with the Built Form and Urban Design policies of this Plan and Section 4.11 of the Official Plan.